Put together a jar of rose petal bath soak to keep or give away. A luxurious way to relax and unwind after a long summer day!

 Heirloom flowers are often best.
 Look for organically grown plants or seeds if you’re planning on using them in recipes.

 This rose petal bath soak is a good project to start with.
-Takes only minutes to throw together once your flowers are dried.
+Takes only minutes to throw together once your flowers are completely dried.
 (Don’t try to rush that process.)

 After a long summer day of gardening, hiking or running around with the kids, it’s the perfect remedy.
 Your tired, achy muscles will thank you, not to mention your soft and glowing skin.